matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 ## Proposal

-The plaintext payload of the [`m.olm.v1.curve25519-aes-sha2` encryption algorithm](https://spec.matrix.org/unstable/client-server-api/#molmv1curve25519-aes-sha2) is currently of the form:
+The plaintext payload of `m.room.encrypted` events encrypted with the [`m.olm.v1.curve25519-aes-sha2` encryption algorithm](https://spec.matrix.org/unstable/client-server-api/#molmv1curve25519-aes-sha2) is currently of the form: